 What Is Mold?

 Mold is a thicker growth that can often cause damage because it penetrates deep into the surface that it's growing on.
-You can find mold on plant materials, but it's primarily found on building materials, such as walls, flooring and other home amenities.
-There are tens of thousands to maybe 300,000 or more types of mold, and they favor dark, damp and warm environments.
+You can find mold on plant materials, but household mold are primarily found on building materials, such as walls, flooring and other home amenities.
+There are tens of thousands to maybe 300,000 or more types of mold, including toxic molds, and they favor dark, damp, and warm environments.

 Adverse Reactions to Mold